tednaleid/showoff-git-core-concepts/one/01_slide.md

 </div>

 <div class="smallestcentered">
-    some ignore the index by committing directly with <code>git commit -a -m "msg"</code>
+    some users bypass the index and commit directly with <code>git commit -a -m "msg"</code>
 </div>